How to Apply

 UCCF is one of three centers housed at the University of Michigan’s Mary A. Rackham Institute.
 The Center is a multidisciplinary, training-focused, child/adolescent/family outpatient center and is comprised of a multidisciplinary senior staff of social workers and psychologists, along with trainees in both disciplines.
 UCCF serves a diverse array of children and families and utilizes a developmental, multicultural, and integrative clinical approach to case conceptualization, incorporating interpersonal, family systems, cognitive/behavioral, and biological/psychiatric elements.
 Services provided typically include individual, couples, family, and group modalities.

-UCCF is interested in applicants who have direct clinical experience using evidence-based interventions with children across the developmental spectrum and families from diverse backgrounds as well as telehealth with children and families.
-Master’s level training in Social Work, have obtained a Limited License in Social Work (LLMSW) in the state of Michigan, and have cleared criminal background checks.
+UCCF is interested in applicants who have direct clinical experience using evidence-based interventions with children across the developmental spectrum and families from diverse backgrounds, as well as telehealth with children and families.

 The Fellowship offers a stipend of $29,000.
 Comprehensive health care through the University of Michigan is available.
 Eligible applicants must have satisfactorily completed an accredited Social Work Master’s Program and hold a Limited License in Social Work in the State of Michigan (LLMSW).

 The University of Michigan conducts background checks on all job candidates upon acceptance of a contingent offer and may use a third party administrator to conduct background checks.
 Background checks are performed in compliance with the Fair Credit Reporting Act.

 Job openings are posted for a minimum of seven calendar days.
 The review and selection process may begin as early as the eighth day after posting.
 This opening may be removed from posting boards and filled anytime after the minimum posting period has ended.